 What Is a Transponder Key?

-What Is a Transponder Key For?
+What Is a Transponder Key Used For?

 How Do Transponder Keys Work?